thisisevilevil/evilevil365/_drafts/2025-10-10-IntelvPro-Intune-Integration.md

 >NOTE: If you have signed up for EntraID Integration make sure the "Email" attribute is populated for your users you are trying to onboard, otherwise SSO will not work, and you will face an error message in the Intel vPro portal when trying to sign in.
 Intel is working on migrating to using UPN instead of email attributes, as it's quite common for admin accounts to have a blank Email attribute in entra.

-4) Right now, it's only possible to provision devices in what's referred to as User Consent Mode.
+4) Right now, It's only possible to provision devices in what's referred to as Client Control Mode/Consent Control Mode (CCM).
 If you want to remotely take over the device via the portal, the end-user on the other end will need to provide you a code, much like Quick Assist and Remote Help.
 However, in the not so distant future, we will get the option to provision device in Admin Controlled Mode (ACM) with this new portal.
 This could be in factory areas or retail spaces, or kiosk areas where unattended access is required, since the device is not a personally owned device.
 Devices in ACM, allows IT to take control of the device without requiring consent of the user logged on to the device

 ### Onboarding devices to vPro